 You may have read or at least heard of Virginia Woolf ‘s 1929 extended essay, A Room of One’s Own, which examines as a whole the status of fiction written by women.
 Perhaps what we most remember is her call to “Give her”–the woman writer–“a room of her own […], let her speak her mind […], and she will write a better book one of these days.”

 Almost a century after its initial publication, the essay’s title alone is enough to encourage all of us writers–men, women, children, adults, novices, and experts–to claim our rightful place in the literary world.
-Let’s start by thinking more about the idea of a “room of one’s own,” a physical space, or at the very least, a state of mind just for writing.
+Let’s start by thinking more about the idea of a “room of one’s own,” a physical space, or at the very least, a state of mind reserved only for writing.

 What can you do to create and keep a space separate from the other aspects of your life, at the same time that you value and protect your writing time?
 Here are five strategies to get you started: